adeweck/bustools/README.md

 Usage: bustools sort [options] bus-files

 Options:
--t, --threads         Number of threads to use
+Default behavior (with no flag) is to sort by barcode, UMI, ec, then flag -t, --threads         Number of threads to use
 -m, --memory          Maximum memory used
 -T, --temp            Location and prefix for temporary files
                       required if using -p, otherwise defaults to output -o, --output          File for sorted output
 -p, --pipe            Write to standard output
+    --umi             Sort by UMI, barcode, then ec --count           Sort by multiplicity, barcode, UMI, then ec --flags           Sort by flag, barcode, UMI, then ec --ec              Sort by ec, barcode, then UMI
 ~~~

 This will create a new BUS file where the BUS records are sorted by barcode first, UMI second, and equivalence class third.